siberianfox/g2wiki/g2core-Communications.md

 _This page describes the g2core communications options and protocol.
-It is intended for GUI developers and other low-level access. **We strongly recommend using the [node-g2core-api](https://github.com/synthetos/node-g2core-api) nodeJS module, which already handles the communications**.
-This page is useful if for some reason you need to write your own communications handler, or just want to know how it works._
+It is intended for GUI developers and other low-level access_

+**We strongly recommend using the [node-g2core-api](https://github.com/synthetos/node-g2core-api) nodeJS module, which already handles all these communications details**.

+_This page is useful if for some reason you need to write your own communications handler, or just want to know how it works._

 ##Overview of Communications Model